Michael Eriksson

 Evolutionary roles affect current behavior

 It is notable that when women go shopping, they tend to buy things that they hope will make them physically attractive (shoes, clothes, makeup); whereas men buy things that they hope will increase their abilities (power tools, computer gadgets).
-This reflects the evolutionary roles in a striking manner: Men bring the abilities and strive to improve them; women are focused on catching men, and try to improve their ability in this regard.
+This reflects the evolutionary roles in a striking manner: Men bring the (general) abilities and strive to improve them; women are focused on catching men with abilities, and try to improve the specific abilities that center on catching men.

 Helplessness

-In contrast, accomplishment and independence tends to have a negative effect on liking, unless compensated for by sufficient friendliness: Not only do such people tend not to see a great need in gathering allies, but they can also be a threat or a competition.
+In contrast, accomplishment and independence tends to have a negative effect on liking, unless compensated for by sufficient friendliness: Not only do such humans tend not to see a great need in gathering allies, but they can also be threats or competitors.

 Leadership